Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

 previous section, the ML-Agents Toolkit provides additional methods that can aid in training behaviors for specific types of environments.

-### Training in Multi-Agent Environments with Self-Play
+### Training in Competitive Multi-Agent Environments with Self-Play

 ML-Agents provides the functionality to train both symmetric and asymmetric adversarial games with